lockwo/RL-Implementations/README.md

 ## Dueling DQN:

 Another improvement on the vanilla DQN, this relies on the understanding of exactly what a Q value is.
 A Q value represents the value of that state in addition to the future potential value.
 These can be separated into their own neural network layers before being recombined.
 This is done so the network can learn to predict the value and action calculations independently to improve each.
 This is a very intuitive improvement and adds very little in terms of lines of code.

+## Bootstrapped DQN

+This is a very simple algorithm.
+It simply offers a number of Q prediction heads of the neural network in order to aid with exploration.
+Each iteration a different head is choiced and the action is picked greedily.

+## Soft Q Learning

+Energy based techniques rely on the simple modification of the bellman equation to include entropy.
+This entropy can encourage multimodal distributions in action functions enabling better exploration and better domain independence.
+It is usually written for continuous action spaces, but mine is discrete.

 ## REINFORCE: